estanislaocrivos/avr-c-template/README.md

 **Disclaimer:** Repository currently under development.

-A minimalistic template for developing bare metal applications on C/C++ for AVR microcontrollers using CMake.
-This template is designed to help you get started quickly with AVR development without relying on any Vendor-specific framework or IDE.
+A minimalistic template for developing bare metal applications on C/C++ for AVR microcontrollers using CMake as build system and avr-gcc as the compiler.
+This template is designed to help you get started quickly with AVR development without relying on any vendor-specific IDE.

 ## Features